YANG-DB/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added ``error_on_unknown_object_key`` session setting.
+This will either allow or suppress an error when unknown object keys are queried from dynamic objects.
 - Added ``float4`` type as alias to ``real`` and ``float8`` type as alias to ``double precision``
 - Added the :ref:`JSON type <data-type-json>`.